 Almond ordered his command post displaced forward from Inchon to Ascom City.
-During the day he visited Barr's command post and passed out a liberal number of Silver Stars.
-Bronze Stars. and Purple Hearts.
-Smith found Almond's practice of presenting on-the-spot awards disruptive and a cause for hurt feelings and misunderstandings. thought Almond was inspired Napoleon, but MacArthur was a more immediate practitioner.
+During the day he visited Barr's command post and passed out a liberal number of Silver Stars, Bronze Stars, and Purple Hearts.
+Smith found Almond's practice of presenting on-the-spot awards disruptive and a cause for hurt feelings and misunderstandings. thought He was inspired by Almond Napoleon, but MacArthur was a more immediate practitioner.
 Smith had, it will be remembered, himself received a Silver Star from MacArthur as had Barr and Admiral Doyle.
 MacArthur was even more generous to Admiral Struble, giving him the Army's Distinguished Service Cross.